hikerpig/pintora/website/docs/advanced/diagram-event.md

 }
 ```

-So if you listens to the events, click the entity, and you will get the callback data:
+So if you listen to the events, click the entity, and you will get the callback data:

 ```js
 pintora.diagramEventManager.on('click', (dEvent) => {